 Spread with jam, sprinkle with sugar and cinnamon, and add raisins and nuts.
 Fold the sides of each triangle towards the middle, and then roll it and twist it to form a crescent.
 Place on a cookies sheet lined with baking paper.
 Repeat with the rest of the triangles.
 Place on a cookies sheet and bake for 20 minutes, until the cookies are golden-brown.
 Let cool to room temperature and sprinkle with powdered sugar (optional) before serving.

 Roulade: Roll one 1/3 of the dough to form a 14”(35cm) x 6”(15cm) rectangle.
 (Don’t worry if the edges are not straight, it’s fine.)
-Spread about ¾ cup jam on the rolled dough, avoiding the edges.
+Spread about ¾ cup jam over, avoiding the edges.
 Sprinkle generously with sugar and cinnamon.
 Sprinkle nuts and raisins on top and roll into a roulade, from the long side.
 Pinch the dough edges tightly together.
 With a sharp knife, make about 12 cuts, not too deep, about 1“(2.5cm) apart.
 Bake for 25 minutes, until the roulade is golden-brown.
 Let cool to room temperature.
 Sprinkle with powdered sugar (optional) and slice into 2” (5cm) pieces.

 Roll one 1/3 of the dough to form a 14”(35cm) x 6”(15cm) rectangle.
 (Don’t worry if the edges are not straight, it’s fine.)
 Gently fold into a roulade from the long side.
-Cut the roulade – preferably with a plastic cookie cutter – to about 1”(2.5cm) pieces.
+Cut the roulade – preferably with a plastic dough scraper – to about 1”(2.5cm) pieces.
 Place the cut pieces in a 8”(20cm) round pan, side by side, cut side up.
 (It is a bit of a messy task, but it’s worth it…) Bake for 30 minutes, until the meringue is golden-brown.
 Let cool to room temperature before cutting.
 To serve, cut into triangles, like a cake.